How Robert Bello and Hughes Marino went to bat for tenants in California and changed the rental game

 Just before moving in-house, Bello helped secure a precedent-setting opinion in California concerning wrongful termination cases.
 The case concerned the proper standard for determining whether an employer wrongfully terminated an employee and broke the law.
 Another case, decided just one week before Bello’s client’s opening brief was due, changed the causation standard for wrongful terminations in violation of California statute.
 Bello’s case set a new precedent by extending the prior decision into the common law wrongful termination cause of action, raising the bar, and making it more difficult for plaintiffs to succeed on such a claim.

-Robert Bello is general counsel for Hughes Marino, an award-winning California commercial real estate company specializing in tenant representation and building purchases with offices in San Diego, Orange County, Los Angeles, San Francisco and Silicon Valley.
-Contact Robert at 1-844-NO-CONFLICT or email@example.com to learn more.
+Robert Bello is general counsel for Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Contact Robert at 1-844-662-6635 or email@example.com to learn more.